gamesbook/pyprototypr/docs/manual.rst

     Save()

 and is designed to produce a single blank A4-sized page!
-If you run this script, it will create an output file called `test.pdf`, which will appear in the same directory as the script.
+If you run this script, it will create an output file called `example1.pdf`, which will appear in the same directory as the script.
 You should be able to open and view this PDF file via a PDF viewer (see `Other Software Installs`_).

-The script also shows the two key instructions - *Create()* and *Save()* - that **must** appear atnear the start and at the end - respectively - of every script .
+The script also shows the two key instructions - *Create()* and *Save()* - that **must** appear near the start and at the end - respectively - of every script .